 - Tools and Methods: Introduction and evaluation of techniques and activities for service design projects

 - Education and Research: Insights from academia and research.

 At the bottom of this page, you find the 'submit an abstract' button.
 By clicking the button, the abstract submission form will be shown.
 On the submission form, you will need to fill in, besides your contact information, the following information:

 - Category: Please arrange your submission in one of the Touchpoint sections (Feature, Cross-Discipline, Tools and Methods, Education and Research).

-- Title: title of article with 5-8 words.
+- Title: the proposed title of your article with 5-8 words.

 - Relevance to service design: Brief description (max.
-300 characters) on why your article is interesting to service designers and the service design discipline.
+300 characters) on why your article is interesting to service designers and what new knowledge it will bring to the service design discipline.

 - Biography: short biography (max.
-300 characters) including background, key activities and projects.
+300 characters) of the author(s) including background, key activities and projects.